 The Beckerian approach considers the socially optimal enforcement strategy in respect of the trade-off between the fine rate and the probability of detection.
-A key insight is that a government concerned with maximizing the expected utility of a representative citizen should set the fine rate on undeclared tax as high as possible, and the audit probability as low as possible ('hang 'em with probability zero').
-Subsequent literature analyzing this trade-off includes Kolm (1973), Stern (1978) and Polinsky and Shavell (1979).
+As applied to tax compliance, a key insight is that a government concerned with maximizing the expected utility of a representative citizen should set the fine rate on evaded tax as high as possible, and the audit probability as low as possible: a result Kolm (1973) terms "hang 'em with probability zero".1 However, with fine rates for tax evasion not exceeding two in the US and UK, the policy relevance of this result has been widely questioned (e.g., Dhami and al-Nowaihi, 2006).

-The analysis here differs from the Beckerian approach in two important respects.
+The analysis here differs from Becker's approach in two important respects.
 First, whereas Becker considers the socially optimal enforcement strategy, I consider the tax authority's privately optimal enforcement strategy for a given objective function set by government.
-In this sense, there is no presumption that the equilibrium of the model is socially efficient: the model aims to be descriptive rather than prescriptive.
+In this sense, there is no presumption that the equilibrium of the model is socially efficient.
 The second difference is that, whereas the Beckerian framework focuses on the trade-off between audit probability and the fine rate, I focus on the trade-off between audit probability and audit effectiveness (the proportion of non-compliance that an audit detects).
-Although this dimension of enforcement strategy has received little attention - the standard portfolio model assumes that the tax authority is able to perform investigations that are fully effective - I argue that it is of greater practical significance to the work of tax authorities than is the trade-off between audit probability and fine rates.
+I argue that this trade-off is of greater practical significance to the work of tax authorities, as their ability to set fine rates is much more limited than is typically recognized in the literature (Slemrod, 2007).